egoist/template-nm/docs/poi.md

-# Browser Library
+# Poi

-You can generate a browser library:
+You can use Poi to run the example if your app supposed to work in browser too:

 - [x] Select `Do you need to compile ES2015 code?`
-- [x] Select `Is it a browser library`
+- [x] Select `Use egoist/poi to run and build example`

 Then you will get 4 addtional npm scripts: